SpeakEZ

 Solution

-A mobile application that creates courage and confidence between both parties by allowing for easy message translation, voice memo translation and options to save conversations to create actionable plans to improve the student’s learning journey.
+A mobile application that bridges the gap between both parties and creates confidence by allowing for easy message translation, voice memo translation and options to save conversations to create actionable plans to improve the student’s learning journey.

 How it works: key features